jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Glass-Steagall Act**: passed in 1933 and separated investment and commercial banking activities in response to involvement in stock market investment
   - The Gramm-Leach-Bliley Act eliminated the Glass-Steagall Act's restrictions against affiliations between commercial and investment banks in 1999
   - **Security Control Assessment (SCA)**: an evaluation process of the different type of controls such as management, operational and security control within an information system, with the purpose of validation of the requirement of a control, correct implementation, operationally being followed as intended, and result is as desired
-    - basically a formal evaluation of a defined set of controls, which may be conducted with the Security Test and Evaluation (ST&E); NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations ensure the security requirements and enforcement of appropriate security controls
+    - basically a formal evaluation of a defined set of controls against a baseline or reliability expectation; may be conducted with the Security Test and Evaluation (ST&E); NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations ensure the security requirements and enforcement of appropriate security controls
+    - goals of SCA:
+      - ensure the effectiveness of the security mechanisms
+      - evaluate the quality and thoroughness of the risk management processes of the org
+      - produce a report of the relative strengths and weaknesses of the deployed security infrastructure
 - [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087): activitiy that is unethical and unacceptable:
   - (a) seeks to gain unauthorized access to the resources of the Internet
   - (b) disrupts the intended use of the Internet